Yemeni–Ottoman conflicts: Yemeni rebellion of 1891

-In 1891, a vicious rebellion occurred in Yemen, due to the irreligious conduct of the Ottoman Empire.
+In 1891, a violent rebellion occurred in Yemen, due to the irreligious conduct of the Ottoman Empire.

 Yemeni rebellion of 1904

 In 1904, another rebellion occurred in Yemen.
 While Arab historian Abdul Yaccob reports it as having started in June 1904, Caesar E. Farah reports that the first serious incident took place on 8 November, when an Ottoman garrison was attacked and destroyed at Hafash.
 After the attack on Hafash, Hajjah and Hajur broke out in rebellion.
 The rebels then occupied Dhamar and Yarim, and began marching on Taiz and Qatabah.

-Within a month of the Imam's uprising, the Zaidis had blocked the road between Sana'a and the port of Hodeida, had cut telegraph wires, suspended caravans and Sana'a was reported as being besieged on 12 December.
+Within a month of the Imam's uprising, the Yemenis had blocked the road between Sana'a and the port of Hodeida, had cut telegraph wires, suspended caravans and Sana'a was reported as being besieged on 12 December.
 On 26 December, the rebels captured the Sinan Pasa post on the Sana'a - Hudaydah road.
-Turkish reinforcements found themselves repeatedly ambushed by the Zaidis, and by 1905 Ottoman casualties stood at more than 25,000.
+Turkish reinforcements found themselves repeatedly ambushed by the Yemenis, and by 1905 Ottoman casualties stood at more than 25,000.
 In early January, Hajjah was under siege by the rebels.
 On 22 February, the rebels surrounded Ibb and Qatabah.
 In March, the Ottomans broke the siege of Mabar after 4 days of fighting.

 In March 1905, the rebels had captured Yarim, and surrounded Ibb, which they had captured by the third week of May together with Qatabah.

 On 5 March, a 4,000 strong Ottoman force departed from Hudaydah to relieve the siege of Sana'a, but was unable to do so.
 The rebels headed for Manakhah, and laid siege to it.
 In early March, they captured Hajjah as thousands of Ottoman regulars surrendered. and they captured Manakhah in March.

-In April 1905, the Zaidis captured Sana'a, and demanded an armistice should the Ottoman garrison be spared, which was accepted.
+In April 1905, the Yemenis captured Sana'a, and demanded an armistice should the Ottoman garrison be spared, which was accepted.
 In June 1905, negotiations ensued, but led to nothing.